libreflip/sans/README.md

 # Sans

-Libreflip backend daemon written in python.
+Libreflip backend daemon; written in Rust.

-The project is currently in very early development and as such is probably broken (whoops).
-You will need all dependencies listed in `requirements.txt`.
-It is also recommended to use a virtualenv to install dependencies
+To be continued...